 Offering both English- and German-taught courses, the IES Abroad Vienna European Society & Culture program allows you to study the culture, history, business, and politics of a region that continues to play a major role on the world stage.
 You can also enroll in an internship or field experience, which includes time

-Open to students at all language levels, our program brings more than 60 years of experience to a variety of unique courses taught by faculty from top European institutions.
+Open to students at all German language levels, our program brings more than 60 years of experience to a variety of unique courses taught by faculty from top European institutions.
 Courses are clustered into the following topics:

 Vienna will be your classroom.
 Can you imagine learning about Freud’s theories of psychoanalysis and then touring his home and the office where he practiced?
 Or studying politics and international organizations and visiting the UN, the OSCE, or OPEC?
 How about exploring art history in Vienna’s world-famous galleries and museums?
 Welcome to study abroad!
 Wherever possible our courses take advantage of the city’s historical, artistic, and cultural sites and include a hands-on, practical component.